-January 15, 2019 Los Angeles, California /s/ John V. Winfield

-John V. Winfield

-Chairman of the Board; President and Chief
+January 17, 2020 Los Angeles, California John V. Winfield Chairman of the Board; President and Chief Executive Officer

-Executive Officer

-Your vote is important whether you own a few or many shares.
+Your vote is important, whether you own a few or many shares.
 Please complete, sign, date and promptly return the enclosed proxy in the self-addressed, postage pre-paid envelope provided.
 Please return your proxy even if you plan to attend the Annual Meeting.
 You may always revoke your proxy and vote in person.